USTA Safe Play FAQs

 The social security number provides the necessary information (along with your name and date of birth) to produce the most thorough and accurate background screen.
 Screening based on name, date of birth, address history and social security number is standard throughout the industry.
 The Fair Credit Reporting Act is the federal statute that outlines the basic laws and regulations that govern the background screening industry.
 Please note, that the National Center for Safety Initiatives will not share your social security number with the USTA or any other entity.

-If you do not have a social security number, please contact the USTA.
+If you do not have a social security number, please contact firstname.lastname@example.org.

 You will still be required to have a background check performed through the USTA.
-The USTA is unable to rely on information compiled by another organization or agency.
-As various organizations, businesses, and agencies use different criteria to determine eligibility for approving an individual’s background screen, the USTA cannot rely on those results.
+As various organizations, businesses, and agencies use different criteria to determine eligibility for approving an individual’s background screen, the USTA cannot rely on the results compiled by another organization or agency.
+The only exception may be for a background screen conducted by the National Center for Safety Initiatives for another National Governing Body.
+In this instance, you will be able to share your results of that background screen with the USTA.
+For more information, please contact email@example.com.

 NCSI will send a notice to you via e-mail with the relevant instructions.
 This notice will come to you from Compliance@ncsisafe.com in the days following your initial application.
 It is very important that you check your e-mail and respond promptly to this request, since your background screening will be on hold until you respond.
 Please add ncsisafe.com to your accepted email domain list to receive notifications from NCSI.
 Additionally, you will be able to see that additional information is needed by checking your status at NCSI's website.